manticoresoftware/manticoresearch/manual/Searching/Sub-selects.md

 # Sub-selects

-Manticore supports sub-selects via SQL in the following format:
+Manticore supports SELECT subqueries via SQL in the following format:

 ```sql
 SELECT * FROM (SELECT ...
 ORDER BY cond1 LIMIT X) ORDER BY cond2 LIMIT Y
 ```

 The outer select allows only `ORDER BY` and `LIMIT` clauses.
-Sub-selects currently have 2 usage cases:
+Sub-selects queries currently have 2 usage cases:

 1. We have a query with 2 ranking UDFs, one very fast and the other slow and we perform a full-text search with a big match result set.
 Without subselect the query would look like